-Hydrogen is a clean fuel that, when consumed, produces only water.
-Hydrogen can be produced from a variety of domestic sources, such as coal, natural gas, nuclear power, and renewable power.
+Hydrogen is a clean fuel that, when consumed in a fuel cell, produces only water.
+Hydrogen can be produced from a variety of domestic resources, such as natural gas, nuclear power, biomass, and renewable power like solar and wind.
 These qualities make it an attractive fuel option for transportation and electricity generation applications.
+It can be used in cars, in houses, for portable power, and in many more applications.

 Today, hydrogen fuel can be produced through several methods.
-The most common methods are thermal, electrolytic, and photolytic processes.
+The most common methods today are natural gas reforming (a thermal process), and electrolysis.
+Other methods include solar-driven and biological processes.

 Thermal processes for hydrogen production typically involve steam reforming, a high-temperature process in which steam reacts with a hydrocarbon fuel to produce hydrogen.
 Many hydrocarbon fuels can be reformed to produce hydrogen, including natural gas, diesel, renewable liquid fuels, gasified coal, or gasified biomass.
 Today, about 95% of all hydrogen is produced from steam reforming of natural gas.